Here I’m sharing training supersets that you can easily do on a cable machine if you cannot access a squat rack.

 You Can’t Out-train Poor Eating Habits

-If you want a tight lean physique, exercise, alone won’t get you there.
-You can’t out-perform poor nutrition, eating or sleeping habits.
+If you want a strong, lean physique, exercise, alone won’t get you there.
+You can’t outperform poor nutrition, eating, or sleeping habits.
 Eating well for your physical goals is the golden rule for a tightly developed, lean but shapely physique.